-- To the wrestler who brings his opponent to the ground by passing behind him, and while in this position holding him down with control (three points of contact: two arms and one knee or two knees and one arm or the head). - To the wrestler who overcomes, holds and controls his opponent by passing behind him. - To the wrestler who applies a correct hold while wrestling in the "par terre" position and places his opponent in a position of danger or in an instantaneous fall position. - To the attacking wrestler whose opponent rolls onto his shoulders. - To the attacking wrestler whose opponent flees the hold by jumping out-of-bounds in a position of danger. - To the attacking wrestler whose opponent commits an illegal hold that hinders the execution of an engaged hold or a fall - To the top wrestler whose opponent refuses correct "par terre" position in Greco-Roman ordered hold after a first friendly warning. - To the defending wrestler if the attacking wrestler goes into the instantaneous fall position or rolls onto his shoulders in executing a hold. - To the wrestler who blocks his opponent in the execution of a hold from the standing position, in a position of danger.
+- To the wrestler who overcomes and then controls his opponent by passing behind (three points of contact: two arms and one knee or two knees and one arm or head). - To the wrestler who brings his opponent to the ground and passes behind him, and while in this position holding him down with control (three points of contact: two arms and one knee or two knees and one arm or the head). - To the wrestler who applies a correct hold while wrestling in the "par terre" position and places his opponent in a position of danger or in an instantaneous fall position.

+- To the attacking wrestler whose opponent rolls onto his shoulders. - To the attacking wrestler whose opponent flees the hold by jumping out-of-bounds and lands in a position of danger. - To the attacking wrestler whose opponent commits an illegal hold that hinders the execution of an engaged hold or a fall - To the top wrestler whose opponent refuses correct "par terre" position in Greco-Roman ordered hold after a first friendly warning. - To the defending wrestler if the attacking wrestler goes into the instantaneous fall position or rolls onto his shoulders in executing a hold. - To the wrestler who blocks his opponent in the execution of a hold from the standing position, in a position of danger. - To the wrestler who executes a grand amplitude hold and secures control, but does not place the opponent in a direct and immediate danger position in Freestyle wrestling.

-3 points
+3-4 points

-- To the wrestler performing a hold in a standing position, which brings his opponent into a danger position by direct projection over a short amplitude. - For any hold executed by raising a wrestler from the ground, over a short amplitude, even if one or both of the attacking wrestler's knees are on the ground. - To the wrestler who executes a grand amplitude hold which does not place the opponent in a direct and immediate danger position.
+- To the Greco-Roman wrestler performing a hold in a standing position, which brings his opponent into a danger position by direct projection over a short amplitude. - To the Freestyle wrestler who brings his opponent into a danger position by direct projection and demonstrates control.
+Short amplitude is not required in Freestyle. - For any hold executed by raising a wrestler from the ground, over a short amplitude, even if one or both of the attacking wrestler's knees are on the ground. - To the Greco-Roman wrestler who executes a grand amplitude hold which does not place the opponent in a direct and immediate danger position.

 NB.
-If, in performing a hold, the defending wrestler maintains contact with the mat with one of his hands, but is immediately placed in a danger position, the attacking wrestler will receive 3 points.
+If, in performing a hold, the defending wrestler maintains contact with the mat with one of his hands, but is immediately placed in a danger position, the attacking wrestler will receive 3-4 points.